What is it?

 Your solicitor could help you, but is he or she a specialist in data protection, information security and risk management?

 Where we fit in

-We will also explain what you will need to do to reach the new standards.
+We can explain what you need to do to reach the standards.
 For example, there are new data protection principles.
 You will need to take steps throughout the lifecycle of your data, from the moment you start designing your processes until the processing is completed, to ensure you are complying (the principle of “Data Protection by Design”).